page contents

 1. Who should I notify if my child will be absent from school?

-• If your child is going to be absent for any reason, please notify the school by 9:00AM by calling 908-850-3161.
+• If your child is going to be absent for any reason, please use the Pick Up Patrol App OR notify the school by 9:00AM by calling 908-850-3161.
 Please leave a reason for your child's absence (vomiting, fever, cough, strept throat, personal day or family day) rather than just stating "out" or "sick".
 Having this information enables us to track the type and class/ grade of illness activity.

 • A student who has been absent due to a communicable disease must present a note from their physician stating they are free of communicable disease.